SpongePowered/SpongeDocs/source/plugin/configuration/serialization.rst

 Providing a custom ObjectMapperFactory
 ======================================

-That restriction, however, can be lifted if another factory like the ``GuiceObjectMapperFactory``.
+That restriction, however, can be lifted if we use a different ``ObjectMapperFactory``, for example a ``GuiceObjectMapperFactory``.
 Instead of requiring an empty constructor, it will work on any class that guice can create via dependency injection.
 This also allows for a mixture of ``@Inject`` and ``@Setting`` annotated fields.

 Your plugin can just acquire a ``GuiceObjectMapperFactory`` simply by dependency injection (see :doc:`../injection`) and then pass it to the ``ConfigurationOptions``.